openmrs/openmrs-esm-core/docs/main/creating_a_microfrontend.md

         //   above, which will be used to determine when to load the
         //   frontend module content.
 It will be matched against the URL path.
         route: 'hello',
+        // order (optional): a number which specifies the order in which the
+        // page should be loaded in the application.
+The default is 1.
+This
+        // is generally only needed if you need to specify the DOM position
+        // of your page; for example, if it is a navbar and needs to be at the
+        // top, you might use order 0.
+        order: 2,
         // `online`, `offline`, and `resources` are described in the offline
         //   support documentation.
 All are optional.
         online: { allowSayingHelloBack: true },